Dental cavities have to be removed and replaced with fillings.

 Teeth with small cracks

-Another use for dental fillings is repair cracked and fractured teeth.
-Your dentist can remove the fracture and replace the missing tooth structure with filling material.
-Fillings work very well for addressing smaller cracks and fractures.
-However, larger cracks and fractures typically require a crown or other more extensive restorative treatment options.
+Dental fillings can also be used to fix cracks and fractured teeth.
+Your dentist will remove these fracture lines and replace the missing tooth structure with white or silver (Amalgam) fillings.
+Fillings are an excellent choice for repairing smaller cracks or fractures.
+However, larger cracks and fractures typically can not be fixed with a filling.
+Larger cracks and fracture typically require a crown or other more extensive restorative options.

 Silver fillings (Amalgam)

-White fillings (Composite)
+White fillings (Composite or resin)

 Filling your tooth